 There are four types of control levels that a school IT admin can assign to parents of his school.
 Each control level allows you to give parents control over the child’s off-site settings that suit your school policies and requirements.

 1. No Control: This is the default option.
 As the same suggests if you choose to go with this option, the parent will have zero control over their child’s off-site settings.
 Irrespective of whether the child uses the device on campus or at home, the settings determined by you will apply.
-In this case, the parent will see the ‘Settings’ tab on his parent portal UI, but none of the settings/options will be editable.
-All options would be hidden for the parent.
+In this case, the parent will not see the ‘Settings’ tab on his parent portal UI.

 2. Restricted: This allows you to give limited access to the parent over the settings and categories.
 Categories and settings blocked by you as part of the on-campus policy for that student would appear greyed out to the parent and would not be editable.
 Note that admin settings would always take precedence over parent settings.